capuccino26/BVMF-Scraping/README.md

   * Dates listed: total or inserted by user.
   * Confirmation of new/old template accordingly to BVMF.
   * Confirmation of missing data for individual information, year or company.
-  * Confirmation of failure to load page by BVMF instability.
+  * Confirmation of failure to load page due to BVMF instability.
   * Confirmation for completion of individual company.
   * Confirmation for general completion.
 * For the successfully scraped data the a new folder will be generated named "BVMF" with each company listed individually.